Early Romani: Person and number agreement

 The agreement markers used with the present and with the past stem were different: ker-av '(that) I make', but kerd-j-om 'I made'.
 The present agreement markers were as follows:

 The initial vowel of the endings was omitted after verb stems ending in a vowel: xa-s '(that) you eat'.

 The past agreement markers were as follows:

 The past agreement markers were preceded by -/j/- (1st sing. kerd-j-om 'I made', etc.) except for the endings of the 3rd person plural and intransitive singular -e, -o, and -i (e.g. 3rd pl. kerd-e 'they made'), which are, in fact, identical to the forms of the past participle.
 Like a participle, the intransitive singular ending agrees with the gender of the subject (masc. gel-o 'he went', fem. gel-i 'she went').
 It is also thought possible that the element -in- may have occurred optionally before 3rd plural ending -e.

 Exceptionally, the copula used the past agreement markers in the present tense: s-(in-j)-om 'I am', etc., except for the third person form, which was si for both numbers.

-It has been speculated whether there might have been a set of 3rd person object agreement markers of the form -os 'him', -i 'her' and -e 'them' appended to the subject agreement markers (e.g. dikht-jas-os 'she saw him') and used in cases when there was no empasis on the object.
+It has been speculated whether there might have been a set of 3rd person object agreement markers of the form -os 'him', -i 'her' and -e 'them' appended to the subject agreement markers (e.g. dikht-jas-os 'she saw him') and used in cases when there was no emphasis on the object.
 Such a system is preserved today in a single dialect, Epiros Romani, but is also similar to the ones found in Domari and the Dardic languages.
 However, a plausible phonetic development leading to this is not easy to reconstruct.